 THEMAZI NATURAL DYES & FABRICS (affiliate link) sells a lovely range of natural fabrics, as well as dyes, clothing & yarn for dyeing!
 Family business, based in Turkey, fast international shipping.

 I've been a fan of NOT PERFECT LINEN for years and wear their "mama" dress (with wooden buttons down the front) every single day, through all seasons.
+Get 15% off your order with the code REBECCA.
 The white linen dyes incredibly well.
 Each garment is made by hand and they offer custom orders at no extra cost, so you can have clothes made to your exact measurements or even alter designs.
 Based in Lithuania, but well worth the cost of international postage.

 THOUGHT sells a range of organic and ethical products.
 Simply search their website for "white top" or "white dress" to find beautiful basics for dyeing.
 They have a lot of gorgeous fibre blends like hemp + organic cotton.
 UK based + international shipping.